School discipline refers to the rules and strategies applied in school to manage student behavior and practices used to encourage self-discipline.

 School discipline addresses schoolwide, classroom, and individual student needs through broad prevention, targeted intervention, and development of self-discipline.
-Approaches to school discipline range from positive (e.g., schoolwide school climate improvements, use of restorative practices) to punitive (e.g., suspension, expulsion, corporal punishment).
+Approaches to school discipline range from restorative (e.g., schoolwide school climate improvements, use of restorative practices) to punitive (e.g., suspension, expulsion, corporal punishment).
+When considering approaches to school discipline, the social discipline window is a conceptual model that provides way to maintain social norms and behavioral boundaries while defining restorative practices as a leadership model for parents in families, teachers in classrooms, and administrators in organizations.
 How school discipline is handled has a great impact on the learning environments of schools.